If your building is in a downtown metropolis area, window washers will likely be working close to live power lines, which can be dangerous!

-- call the hydro company for more information about having the power lines de-energized (power temporarily cut off) or relocated/removed.
+Call the hydro company for more information about having the power lines protected; and they will advise.
+They typically recommend a service to:

-- call the hydro company to have the lines covered.
-This option is beneficial as it makes the lines much more visible than they usually would to alert (remind) the workers of the danger.
-Please be aware that while covered lines draw attention to the lines; they do not provide any protection when contacted.
-These covers must also be removed, tested and replaced every six months.
+- Cover the lines with an insulator.
+This option is beneficial as it makes the lines much more visible than they usually would to alert (remind) the workers of the danger in addition to acting as in insulator to prevent “electric arc” from the power lines to the workers equipment.

-There is a fee for the above mentioned services though.
+There is usually a fee for the above-mentioned services though.
 Cost estimates and installation schedules can be obtained by contacting the hydro company ahead of time.
 Although, the work may be performed by a contractor if authorized by the hydro company.
 Check your local listing for the hydro company in your area.

 All Electrical Lines Are Hazardous

-It must be noted that contact with any line (even a residential secondary line) can cause serious injury or death.
-That is why it is important that proper precautions are taken to protect workers.
+It should also be noted that contact with any line (even a residential secondary line) can cause serious injury or death, which is why proper precautions must be taken to protect workers.

-The property manager/owners representative must evaluate the work site well in advance.
-Then before the work starts they should review the work site with their general contractor (and their workers) and point out the location of all lines near or within the building.
+In addition to the contractor - the property manager/owner's representative should also evaluate the work site well in advance.
+Then before the work starts, they should review the work site with their contractor and point out the location of all lines near or within the building.

 - Fallen covers